DC on spending binge with no plan to cut back, as debt held by public to top GDP by year’s end

 He also said that he would rather see the economy re-open than create another hole in the deficit with more stimulus.

-“The economy is in free fall.
+“The economy is in freefall.
 It certainly underscores that,” he said.
 “The best way to get the economy back and running is to begin to open it up again, rather than passing immediately another bill where we have to borrow.”

 Fox News' Tyler Olson contributed to this report.